5 Canadian Desserts You Should Be Adding to Your Wedding Menu

 French macarons and Italian cannolis may be sweet, but why not add some Canadian desserts to your spread for a bit of homegrown flavour?

-Your sweet table doesn’t need to look like it was pulled from a scene from a National Heritage Moment, but it's nice to spice things up with some traditional Canadian desserts.
+Your wedding sweet table doesn’t need to look like it was pulled from a scene from a National Heritage Moment, but it's nice to spice things up with some traditional Canadian desserts.
 Now, before you start stocking up on Coffee Crisps and Jos.
 Louis, try to think of treats with more gourmet possibilities.
-From butter tarts to Nanaimo bars, our country has created plenty of confections worth adding to your menu.
-P.S. if none of these do the trick, ask your baker to add some maple-infused eats to your table (that’ll give ‘em a real Canadian edge).
+From butter tarts to Nanaimo bars, our country has created plenty of confections worth adding to your wedding menu.
+P.S. if none of these does the trick, ask your baker to add some maple-infused eats to your table (that’ll give ‘em a real Canadian edge).